Connect Shopify to Back-mund

 What you need before starting

-back-mund.humanji.se) — used only for the final verification step, not by you to log in - A secure channel (1Password, Bitwarden, encrypted email) to share the Shopify access token with Humanji
+*.myshopify.com-domain of the merchant's store you want to install on - A secure channel (1Password, Bitwarden, encrypted email) to share the access token with Humanji

 - Name it